ch2isk4kos/javascript-algorithms-and-data-structures-notebook/03-Algorithms-and-Problem-Solving/02-mastering-common-patterns.md

   if (6 === 0) {
     return both values;
   } else if (6 > 0) {
-    move to 3
+    right moves to 3
   } else {
-    move to -3
+    left moves to -3
   }
 }